 Sunday, July 11, 2021

 The message that Jesus taught during his ministry is an active and revolutionary call to action for the human race.

-Jesus calls us to do good, to become more holy people, to act in righteousness, and to serve others first.
+Instead, Jesus calls us to literally deny ourselves, to do good, to become more holy people, to act in righteousness, and to serve others first.

-Jesus calls us to achieve, to do, to act, to work, to become better people, to seek out the truth, to be humble, to worship and praise our God, and to love others.
+Jesus calls us to achieve, to go the extra mile, to act, to work, to become better people, to seek out the truth, to be humble, to worship and praise our God, and to love others.

 Doing good on behalf of others stands at the very core of the Gospel Jesus preached.